0atman/noboilerplate/scripts/40-compiler-driven-development.md

 Today I'm going to explain the alien magic of Compiler-Driven Development by analogy to Test-Driven Development, demo two examples in Rust, and make some recommendations.

+When I write a new Rust program, I don't start with functions or methods or any runtime code.
+I start with the model of my application, expressed with Rust's rich type system.

+Interacting with the real-world, on disk or through the network is too slow for me, at first, I need to iterate faster than that, to sketch out my ideas, unconstrained by the outside world.

+_This compile-checked whiteboarding I call_ **_Compiler-Driven Development._**

 ---

 ### Don't just run your code, Model it